 Area Balance of Site Primary Function Comments B1 Ventilation Shaft Complex Related to U/G access Can be decommissioned as last step of U/G D&C. B2 Admin.
 Building, Firehall, Cafeteria Related to total project Will be reconfigured as part of closure activity.
 B3 Sealing Material Storage Bins Related to decommissioning of U/G Cannot be decommissioned until U/G decommissioning is complete.
 B4 Perimeter Fence Related to total project Will be part of closure activity, possibly reconfigured.
 B5 Garage Related to total project Will be part of closure activity.
 B6 Sealing Materials Compaction Plant Related to decommissioning of U/G Cannot be decommissioned until U/G decommissioning is complete.
-B7 Warehouse and Related to operation and Will be decommissioned with Hazardous Mat'ls decontamination Protected Area facilities.
-B8 Building Related to total project Will be part of closure activity.
+B7 Warehouse and Hazardous Mat'ls Related to operation and decontamination Will be decommissioned with Protected Area facilities.
+B8 Air Compressor Building Related to total project Will be part of closure activity.
 B9 Fuel Storage Tanks Related to total project Will be part of closure activity.
 B10 Water Storage Tanks Related to total project Will be part of closure activity.
 B11 Water Treatment Plant Related to total project Will be part of closure activity.
 B12 Pump House Related to total project Will be part of closure activity.
 B13 Concrete Batching Plant Related to decommissioning of U/G Cannot be decommissioned until U/G decommissioning is complete.
 B14 Rock Crushing Plant Related to decommissioning of U/G Cannot be decommissioned until U/G decommissioning is complete.
-B15 Process Water Related to Cannot be decommissioned until U/G B16 Waste Rock Related to total project Will be part of closure activity.
-B17 Disposal Area Pelated to total project Will be part of closure activity Otana a Mand B18 Storage Yard Related to total project vviii be part of closure activity.
-B19 Plant Related to total project Will be part of closure activity.
+B15 Process Water Settling Pond Related to decommissioning of U/G Cannot be decommissioned until U/G decommissioning is complete.
+B16 Waste Rock Disposal Area Related to total project Will be part of closure activity.
+B17 Guard House Related to total project Will be part of closure activity.
+B18 Storage Yard Related to total project Will be part of closure activity.
+B19 Sewage Treatment Plant Related to total project Will be part of closure activity.
 B21 Helicopter Pad Related to total project Will be decommissioned at end of decommissioning period.
 B22 Bus Shelters Related to operation until start of D&C Will be decommissioned at end of decommissioning period.
 B23 Weigh Scale Related to total project Will be decommissioned at end of decommissioning period.
 B24 Security Checkpoints Related to total project Will be part of closure activity.
 B25 Security Monitoring Room Related to total project Will be part of closure activity.
 B26 Stormwater Detention Ponds Related to total project Will be part of closure activity.
 B27 Parking Area Related to total project Will be part of closure activity.